rick-liyue-huang/Dotnet-Comprehensive-API/README.md

 HTTP status codes: are three-digit numbers returned by a web server in response to a request made by a client.
 They indicate the outcome of the request and are grouped into different classes, each representing a specific category of response.

+Clean Architecture: Testability, UI independency, Free to choose or change the database, Flexibility and Transparency.
+Infrastructure/Presentation -> Application -> Domain